 Aim: To investigate how readily people would conform to the roles of guard and prisoner in a role-playing exercise that simulated prison life.

-Zimbardo (1973) was interested in finding out whether the brutality reported among guards in American prisons was due to the sadistic personalities of the guards or had more to do with the prison environment (i.e. situational).
+Zimbardo (1973) was interested in finding out whether the brutality reported among guards in American prisons was due to the sadistic personalities of the guards (i.e. dispositional) or had more to do with the prison environment (i.e. situational).
 For example, prisoner and guards may have personalities which make conflict inevitable, with prisoners lacking respect for law and order and guards being domineering and aggressive.
 Alternatively, prisoners and guards may behave in a hostile manner due to the situation they are placed in.

-To study the roles people play in prison situations, Zimbardo converted a basement of the Stanford University psychology building into a mock prison.
+Procedure: To study the roles people play in prison situations, Zimbardo converted a basement of the Stanford University psychology building into a mock prison.
 He advertised for students to play the roles of prisoners and guards for a fortnight.
 More than 70 applicants answered the ad and were given diagnostic interviews and personality tests to eliminate candidates with psychological problems, medical disabilities, or a history of crime or drug abuse.
 The study comprised 24 male college students (chosen from 75 volunteers) were screened for psychological normality and paid $15 per day to take part in the experiment.

 They were fingerprinted, photographed and ‘booked’.
 Then they were blindfolded and driven to the psychology department of Stanford University, where Zimbardo had had the basement set out as a prison, with barred doors and windows, bare walls and small cells.
 Here the deindividuation process began.